smolang/RDFMutate/docs/index.md

-# Welcome to OntoMutate
+# Welcome to OntoMutate (Draft)

-This is the documentation for our project.

-## Documentation Layout

-Here comes the layout of this documentation
+OntoMutate is a tool to generate synthetic knowledge graphs by applying mutation operations to a provided seed knowledge graph.
+The source code for the project is hosted on [GitHub](https://github.com/Edkamb/OntoMutate).

+## How to Start

+- You find documentation on the different options on how to set up OntoMutate in [Installation](installation.md).
+- For information about how to use our tool, you should start with the [Basic Usage](basicUsage.md) or our [Tutorial](tutorial.md).